 Vivitrol is a non-addictive, once-monthly injection, which blocks the effects of opioids and helps to reduce cravings (for opioids and alcohol), therefore decreasing the risk of relapse.

 Studies show that there are “94% fewer relapses to dependence with Vivitrol” compared to a placebo.
-Vivitrol prevents opioid drugs from binding to their receptors in the brain, so that the drugs cannot produce intoxication so you can’t “get high.”
+Vivitrol prevents opioid drugs from binding to receptors in the brain, and therefore do not create the euphoria or “high” commonly felt after using these drugs.

 This is prescribed and managed under the close supervision of our MAT providers.